FEBRUARY 12, 2023 | CHANIA | 16 MIN

 Skiathos Trail Run it is competition organized on one of Sporades Islands – this one closest to Pelion Peninsula.
 The island is very green, full of pine forests and quite hilly.
 The course consists mostly with narrow paths, but there is also some very comfortable fire roads.
 Because of that the course is very fast and almost all fully runnable.
 Skiathos town is very life and full of tourists.
 Beautiful beaches everywhere on the island make it attractive for family vacation and running competition as nice added value 🙂 .

 An competition on the island with no cars.
 No cars means that the island is very clean, and has a huge network of hiking and running paths.
 Beautiful, bays, beautiful peninsulas and smaller islands all around.
-This year, for the first time, the distance of 38 km will appear, so far the longest route was 18 km.
 The most beautiful competition course I ‘ve ever seen!

 The competition takes place in the most eastern corner of Crete.
 The Sitia region is almost as dry and tree-free as the White Mountains in which the Sfakia Sky Marathon is held.
 Start and finish on the beach, along the way one of the gorges so characteristic for Crete – Deads Gorge, technically difficult paths full of razor-sharp stones and mini plateaus situated among the mountains.
 Kato Zakros is also a place where one of the palaces of Minoan culture was discovered, so coming to the competition can be combined with sightseeing.